nlenssen/gistempUncertaintyEnsemble/README.md

 ## Recommended Architecture

 This analysis was run on an AWS hpc6a.48xlarge (96 core, 384 GB RAM) instance with 300GB of gp2 (SSD) mounted to the instance.
 As this analysis is often I/O limited, a SSD can dramatically improve the wall-time for running the full analysis.

 The analysis can be run on smaller clusters, but the number of cores used for various steps will need to be adjusted in `Namelists/awsNamelist.Rnl`.
-The limiting factor will generally be the avaiaible memory, not the number of avaiable cores.
+The limiting factor will generally be the available memory, not the number of avaiable cores.

+A huge thank you to Hoot Thompson, Dorian Crockrell, Dan'l Pierce, Garrison Vaughan, and Dan Duffy at the NASA Center for Climate Simulation (NCCS) for supercomputing and cloud computing support.
+This research has made use of the NASA Goddard Science Managed Cloud Environment (SMCE), which is a service of the Computational & Information Sciences and Technology Office at the NASA Goddard Space Flight Center.

 ## GHCN-ERSST-GISTEMP Ensemble
 * Currently being run on NASA Discover